coderefinery/TTT4HPC_resource_management/content/io-best-practices.rst

    python generate_data.py
    python create_archive.py

+.. admonition:: expected result
+   :class: dropdown

+   This should create a folder `data` with 7300 csv files and an archive `data.tar` containing the same files.

 First, let's check the files we created.
 They are in the `data` folder.
 Each csv file contains an activity measurement for each hour of the day.
 There is data for 20 year, so 175200 rows all together in 7300 files.

-2. Naive example reading all the files.
+2. **Naive example reading all the files**

 Here we read all of these files into memory and create a pandas dataframe.
 The approach in `read_files_naive.py` is the simplest